What is a Translation Management System (TMS)

-The translation management system (TMS) is a software to simplify the human translation process.
-In order to handle translations and make things simpler for the translator, the program automates non-essential activities and offers useful features.
+The translation management system (TMS) is software designed to simplify the human translation process.
+In order to handle translations and make things simpler for translators, the system automates non-essential activities and offers useful features.

 Table of contents